 But what happens if you don’t provide users with adequate search capabilities?

 Maybe nothing – after all, not every website necessarily needs a site search, as we’ll discuss in more detail later in this blog post.
 In the worst case, however, you may experience revenue and user traffic losses and ultimately suffer from deteriorating success.
-If your website doesn’t meet your users’ expectations, they simply go to another provider.
+If your website doesn’t meet your users’ expectations, they could simply go to another provider.

 How does site search work technically?